wildyShadow/DemistifyHeav/PACKETS.md

          7: Player appearence
          8: No idea.
       2: Frame / Unix Time at which player joined?
+   ## Recieve input
+      42[12,[4,2188,236,3]]
+      0: Packet type
+      1: Inputs info
+         0: Player id whose sent the input
+         1: The frame which the input has been sent
+         2: The sequence of the input
+         3: The input
  # SEND:
    ##1,15:
    ## Start game?